 Except it became a bigger problem when the Russian company sought to acquire a controlling interest in Uranium One.
 That would mean a takeover not only of the Kazakh mines but of the U.S. uranium assets as well.
 Such a foreign grab requires approval by the Committee on Foreign Investment in the United States, a powerful government tribunal that the secretary of state sits on and heavily influences.
 Though she had historically postured as a hawk against foreign acquisitions of American assets with critical national-security implications, Secretary Clinton approved the Russian takeover of Uranium One.
 During and right after the big-bucks Russian acquisition, Telfer contributed $1.35 million to the Clinton Foundation.
 Other people with ties to Uranium One appear to have ponied up as much as $5.6 million in donations.

 In 2009, the incoming Obama administration had been deeply concerned about the potential for corruption were Hillary to run the State Department while Bill and their family foundation were hauling in huge payments from foreign governments, businesses, and entrepreneurs.
 For precisely this reason, the White House required Mrs. Clinton to agree in writing that the Clinton Foundation would annually disclose its major donors and seek pre-approval from the White House before the foundation accepted foreign contributions.
-This agreement was repeated flouted — for example, by concealing the contributions from Telfer.
+This agreement was repeatedly flouted — for example, by concealing the contributions from Telfer.
 Indeed, the foundation was recently forced to refile its tax returns for the years that Secretary Clinton ran the State Department after media reports that it failed to disclose foreign donations — approximately $20 million worth.

 Under RICO, an “enterprise” can be any association of people, informal or formal, illegitimate or legitimate — it could be a Mafia family, an ostensibly charitable foundation, or a department of government.
 It is a racketeering enterprise if its affairs are conducted through “a pattern of racketeering activity.”
 A “pattern” means merely two or more violations of federal or state law; these violations constitute “racketeering activity” if they are included among the extensive list of felonies laid out in the statute.